Wing-2025/Adversarial-Evolution-en/README.md

 - Why do we enjoy technological prosperity yet live such difficult lives?
 - Why are we trapped in involution without creating value?
-- Why do we付出 (sacrifice) so much but gain so little?
+- Why do we sacrifice so much but gain so little?
 - Why is it so hard to find a partner in love, while处处 (everywhere) we encounter pitfalls and live in fear?
 - Why do we become the people we hate?